erbsland-dev/erbsland-lang-config-doc/doc/reference/floating-point-value.rst

         value b: .029
         value c: 11.0067

 #.  **Exponent:** A floating-point value with a decimal point *can* have an exponent.
-A floating-point value without a decimal point *must* include an exponent to be considered a valid floating-point number..
+A floating-point value without a decimal point *must* include an exponent to be considered a valid floating-point number.

     .. code-block:: erbsland-conf
         :class: good-example